2 min read

 We were literally spiritual slaves.

-We were set free from our inner sinful bondage, demons, and our thinking that we can live our lives without God and without severe consequences.
+We were set free from our inner sinful bondage, demonic powers, and the thinking that we can live our lives without God and without serious consequences.

-Everyday, Satan and our own fallen flesh is trying to pull us back into the old life of spiritual slavery.
+Every day, Satan and our own fallen flesh will attempt to pull us back into the old life of spiritual slavery.

 We must not waver.